 - If you can’t find toffee bits in-store, you can either shop for them online.

 - As an alternative to toffee bits, try crushed and crumbled Heath bars.
 This will give the dip a combination of toffee, chocolate, and almonds.

 More great recipes featuring apples

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

-Step 2 – Turn off the mixer and pour in the crushed Heath bars (or toffee bits).
+Step 2 – Turn off the mixer and pour in the toffee bits.
 Use a spatula to thoroughly fold and mix the candy in with the cream cheese.

 Apple Brickle Dip

 - Using a stand mixer (or a hand mixer + small bowl), add in cream cheese, brown sugar, powdered sugar, and vanilla.
-Beat on medium speed until fluffy, about 3 to 5 minutes.8 ounces cream cheese, 1/2 cup light brown sugar, 1/2 cup powdered sugar, 1 teaspoon vanilla extract
+Beat on medium-high speed until fluffy, about 3 to 5 minutes.8 ounces cream cheese, 1/2 cup light brown sugar, 1/2 cup powdered sugar, 1 teaspoon vanilla extract

-- Turn off mixer.
-Using a spatula or spoon, fold in crumbled & crushed Heath bars (or toffee bits) until crumbles are evenly dispersed.
+- Remove bowl from mixer.
+Using a spatula or spoon, fold in toffee bits until crumbles are evenly dispersed.1 cup toffee bits

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.